Platopedia/platopedia.github.io/groups/artrade.md

 Merchants receive an incentive bonus from the requester's end.

 - Incentive bonus is determined by the total value of the items you're trading for.
 It's not counted separately for each item.
+- If a merchant requests items, they should also pay the incentive.
+For merchant-merchant trade, the requester sends first.
+For merchant-member trade, the member sends first, even if the merchant is the requester.
+The member will receive incentive.
 - If the trade value exceeds 10,000, there will be a separate incentive bonus.
 For example, if the trade value is 12,000, the merchants will receive an extra bonus of 500 for the additional 2,000 according to our incentive bonus table.
 The bonus for each trade value is listed below.

 <table class="table table-bordered">